kontent-ai/rich-text-resolver-js/readme.md

 ### Custom blocks

 Besides default blocks for common elements, Portable text supports custom blocks, which can represent other (not only) HTML entities.
-Each custom block should be defined with a unique `_key` and `_type` property, which identifies the custom block for subsequent override for resolution purposes.
+Each custom block should extend `IPortableTextBaseItem` to ensure `_key` and `_type` properties are present.
+Key should be a unique identifier (e.g. guid), while type should point out what said custom block represents.
+Value of `_type` property is used for subsequent override for resolution purposes.
 This package comes with built-in custom block definitions for representing Kontent.ai-specific objects:

 <details><summary>
 Table